eddie-chiu1/RunsUntilClassAverage50/README.md

 # RunsUntilClassAverage50

-### WIP because skycrypt v2 came out so now the api is deprecated
+### no longer works because skycrypt v2 came out so now the api is deprecated
+> maybe ill fix it by getting an actual hypixel api but im lazy

 chattriggers module that calculates amount of runs needed until class average 50 in hit game hypixel skyblock